VEckardt/IntegrityCustomGateway/README.md

 - Then review the outcome

 ## Hints
-- the target folder can be changed just by clicking at the folder name in the user form
+- the target directory can be changed just by clicking at the folder name in the user form
+- the form can be left open by activating [x] keep open after generation.
+This is also very helpful for developers of the layout where the generation process must be started multiple times

 ## How to debug
 - check the log file in your %temp% folder: IntegrityCustomGateway_2017-09-27.log